-AND NOW, this day of , 20, following a pretrial conference, it is hereby ORDERED that the following default standards shall apply until such time, if ever, the parties conduct e-discovery on a consensual basis:
+AND NOW, this day of , 2011, in anticipation of the Rule 16 conference, it is ORDERED as follows:

-1. Exchange of e-discovery materials: Prior to , the

-parties shall exchange the following information:

-a.
-A list of the most likely custodians of relevant electronic materials, including a brief description of each person's title and responsibilities;

-b.
-A list of each relevant electronic system that has been in place at all relevant times and a general description of each system, including the nature, scope, character, organization, and formats employed in each system;

-c.
-The parties should also include other pertinent information about their electronic documents and whether those electronic documents are of limited accessibility, that is, those created or used by electronic media no longer in use, maintained in redundant electronic storage media, or for which retrieval involves substantial cost; d.
-The name of the individual responsible for the party's electronic document retention policies ("the retention coordinator");
+- 1. Introduction.
+In the event the parties cannot reach an agreement on how to conduct electronic discovery ("e-discovery") before the Rule 16 scheduling conference, the following default standards shall apply until such time, if ever, the parties conduct e-discovery on a consensual basis. - 2.
+Exchange of e-discovery materials.
+Prior to the Rule 26(f) conference, the parties shall exchange the following information: - a. a list of the most likely custodians of relevant electronic materials, including a brief description of each person's title and responsibilities; - b. a list of each relevant electronic system that has been in place at all relevant times and a general description of each system, including the nature, scope, character, organization, and formats employed in each system. - c. the parties should also include other pertinent information about their electronic documents and whether those electronic documents are of limited accessibility, that is, those created or used by electronic media no longer in use, maintained in redundant electronic storage media, or for which retrieval involves substantial cost;

-e.
-A general description of the party's electronic document retention policies;

-f.
-The name of the individual who shall serve as the party's "ediscovery liaison;"
+- d. the name of the individual responsible for the party's electronic document retention policies ("the retention coordinator"); - e. a general description of the party's electronic document retention policies. - f. the name of the individual who shall serve as the party's "e-discovery liaison;" - g.

-g.
 A description of any problems reasonably anticipated to arise in connection with e-discovery.

+To the extent that the state of the pleadings does not permit a meaningful discussion of the above issues by the time of the Rule 26(f) conference, the parties shall either agree on a date by which this information will be mutually exchanged or submit the issue for resolution by the court at the Rule 16 scheduling conference.
-2. E-discovery liaison: No later than , to promote communication and cooperation between the parties, each party shall designate a single individual through whom all e-discovery requests and responses are made ("the e-discovery liaison").
-Regardless of whether the e-discovery liaison is an attorney (inhouse or outside counsel), a third party consultant, or an employee of the party, he or she must be:

-a.
-Familiar with the party's electronic systems and capabilities in order to explain these systems and answer relevant questions;

-b.
-Knowledgeable about the technical aspects of e-discovery, including electronic document storage, organization, and format issues;
+- 3. E-discovery conference.
+The parties shall discuss the parameters of their anticipated e-discovery at the Rule 26(f) conference and shall be prepared to address e-discovery at the Rule 16 scheduling conference with the court. - 4.
+E-discovery liaison.
+To promote communication and cooperation between the parties, each party shall designate a single individual through whom all e-discovery requests and responses are made ("the e-discovery liaison").
+Regardless of whether the e-discovery liaison is an attorney (in-house or outside counsel), a third party consultant, or an employee of the party, he or she must be: - a. familiar with the party's electronic systems and capabilities in order to explain these systems and answer relevant questions; - b. knowledgeable about the technical aspects of e-discovery, including electronic document storage, organization, and format issues;